-In this post I will introduce how simple it is to integrate SAML with oVirt using Keycloak and LDAP user federation.
+In this post I will introduce how to integrate OIDC with oVirt engine using Keycloak and LDAP user federation.

 Prerequisites: I assume you have already setup the